onewby/bus-boards/README.md

    re-run this to regenerate locality and stance data at any point, or you can use `./rebuildDB.sh` in subsequent rebuilds to only update timetable data.
+5. Modify the file `bus-site/first.env` to insert an API key for the FirstBus API.

 ## Next steps

 - [ ] Fix unmerged stances (e.g. for Seacroft and Wakefield Bus Stations)
-- [ ] Delay prediction
+- [x] Delay prediction
-  - [ ] Show on departures board
+  - [x] Show on departures board
 - [ ] Use route shape data for improved locating
 - [ ] Use data from other sources where possible (e.g. TfWM, TfGM)
 - [ ] Explore the use of using TransXChange and the Traveline National Dataset directly (and not GTFS conversions) for improved accuracy
 - [x] Use National Rail Darwin API for integrated bus/train departures
   - [ ] Expand integration to include trams etc.
-  - [ ] Improve location finding by finding stops in the same locality within very close range
 - [ ] View arrivals
 - [x] Locality pages (view all stops in a locality)
 - [x] Host online
-- [ ] Filter boards by destination or calling points
+- [x] Filter boards by destination or calling points
 - [x] Show maps of all the stances grouped within a stop